-- Minor spelling mistakes - Minor typographical mistakes - Where the total quantity of the preparation of the CD or the number of dosage units as the case may be is specified in either words or figures but not both, i.e. either the words or the figures can be added to the CD prescription if one or the other has been omitted. - (In the event of any such amendment, the pharmacist must ensure that the prescription is marked so that the amendment made is attributable to him or her, i.e. signed and dated) - 6.11 In all other circumstances the doctor must be contacted and asked to amend and countersign any prescription for a CD that does not comply with legal requirements, before it is supplied.
-If the original prescriber is not available it is acceptable that another prescriber countersigns the changes, and that a note of the change is made in the patient's medical record or ETTA. - 6.12 It is illegal for a prescriber to issue and for a pharmacist to dispense an incomplete or incorrectly written prescription for a CD. - 6.13 If a hospital prescriber issues an FP10 (HNC) form for dispensing in a community pharmacy, the clinic code (printed on the prescription) is acceptable as an alternative to the prescriber's personal number, as hospital prescribers do not have personal numbers. - 6.14 Authorised prescribers must not prescribe CDs for themselves or family members. - 6.15 When prescribing controlled drugs outside general practice (for example in hospital or out of hours), inform the person's GP of all prescribing decisions and record this information in the person's care record so the GP has access to it.
-When sharing information take into account the account the following 5 rules - 6.16 Confidential information about service users or patients should be treated confidentially and respectfully. - 6.17 Members of a care team should share confidential information when it is needed for the safe and effective care of an individual. - 6.18 Information that is shared for the benefit of the community should be anonymised. - An individual's right to object to the sharing of confidential information about them should be respected. - 6.20 Organisations should put policies, procedures and systems in place to ensure the confidentiality rules are followed.
+- Minor spelling mistakes - Minor typographical mistakes - Where the total quantity of the preparation of the CD or the number of dosage units as the case may be is specified in either words or figures but not both, i.e. either the words or the figures can be added to the CD prescription if one or the other has been omitted. - 6.12 In all other circumstances the doctor must be contacted and asked to amend and countersign any prescription for a CD that does not comply with legal requirements, before it is supplied.
+If the original prescriber is not available it is acceptable that another prescriber countersigns the changes, and that a note of the change is made in the patient's medical record or ETTA. - 6.13 It is illegal for a prescriber to issue and for a pharmacist to dispense an incomplete or incorrectly written prescription for a CD. - 6.14 If a hospital prescriber issues an FP10 (HNC) form for dispensing in a community pharmacy, the clinic code (printed on the prescription) is acceptable as an alternative to the prescriber's personal number, as hospital prescribers do not have personal numbers. - 6.15 Authorised prescribers must not prescribe CDs for themselves or family members. - 6.16 When prescribing CDs, inform the person's GP of all prescribing decisions and record this information in the person's care record so the GP has access to it.
+When sharing information take into account the account the following 5 rules - 6.17 Confidential information about service users or patients should be treated confidentially and respectfully. - 6.18 Members of a care team should share confidential information when it is needed for the safe and effective care of an individual. - 6.19 Information that is shared for the benefit of the community should be anonymised. - 6.20 An individual's right to object to the sharing of confidential information about them should be respected.

+6.21 Organisations should put policies, procedures and systems in place to ensure the confidentiality rules are followed.